subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/research.md

 Problems that I am interested in are multi-scale, both in length and time; and cover a wide range of topics.
 Some areas of active research are mentioned below.

-I work closely several theoretical and experimental groups.
+I work closely with several theoretical and experimental groups.
 If you are interested in collaborating, please reach out at `subhajyoti.chaudhuri@northwestern.edu`

 <!-- pages/projects.md -->
 <div class="projects">